All About AR-15 Gas Tube Lengths

 Other Things You’ll Need to Consider

-A few things can and will affect how your AR15 will operate regardless of whether you’ve installed the correct size gas tube, such as an adjustable gas block.
+A few things can and will affect how your AR15 will operate regardless of whether you’ve installed the correct size gas tube, such as an adjustable AR-15 gas block.
 With it, it’s entirely possible to control the flow of gas so that you can reduce recoil.

 Another thing that could affect the way your AR-15 handles is a heavier than usual buffer.